Mega Millions winner: 20-year-old Florida man claims $450 million lottery jackpot

 State lottery officials said Friday that Shane Missler of Port Richey, a Tampa suburb, came forward to claim the $450 million Mega Millions grand prize, which he won in a drawing one week ago.

 The Mega Millions jackpot swelled to impressive heights ahead of Missler's win, in part because of a recent rule change that makes winning the jackpot more difficult.
-Twenty-three drawings rolled by before Missler's ticket lined up perfectly with all five numbers in the January 5 drawing.
+Twenty-three drawings rolled by before Missler's ticket lined up perfectly with all five numbers plus the Mega Millions ball in the January 5 drawing.

 Missler declined to pose for photos or conduct an interview, but he hinted at his plans for the money in a statement provided by the Florida lottery.